danloh/mdSilo-spc/README.md

 ## Features

-- Easy to deploy with a single executable, no database to configure;
+- Easy to deploy with a single executable OR plus web app, no database to configure;
 - Support Markdown and extensions: mermaid Diagram, Table, LaTex, syntax highlighting...
 - Hashtag to organize writing;
 - WikiLink to network writing;
 - Dark and Light theme;
-- Minimal Feed reader, support RSS and Atom;
+- Feed reader, support RSS and Atom;
 - Efficient live collaboration;
 - Configurable: customized css/js to style or add features...